maijaliisa/studio-projects/docs/a-very-cool-project/scotus_civil_rights/index.md

 <div id='map'></div>
 <div id='articlePlace'> <strong>Mapping Recent SCOTUS Civil Rights Cases</strong>
-<p>Out of the sixty four Supreme Court cases in the 2016/2017 Supreme Court session, nine were about Civil Rights.</p>
+<p>Out of the sixty four Supreme Court cases in the 2016/2017 Supreme Court session, nine were about Civil Rights.
-<p>Six of these nine cases ended with a unanimous ruling (8-0 or 9-0 based on when Gorsuch was brought on). </p>
+<p>Six of these nine cases ended with a unanimous ruling (8-0 or 9-0 based on when Gorsuch was brought on).
 <p>Since 1948, most Supreme Court cases fell into the following categories:
 <li>Criminal Procedure      1949</li>
 <li>Economic Activity       1676</li>
 <li>Civil Rights            1402</li>
 <li>Judicial Power          1186</li>
-<li>First Amendment          667</p>
+<li>First Amendment          667
-<p>For this project, I wanted to isolate and explore just the Civil Rights cases by year and by state of origin.</p>
+For this project, I wanted to isolate and explore just the Civil Rights cases by year and by state of origin.
-<p><strong>Most popular word used by Justices in these cases:</strong></p>
+<strong>Most popular word used by Justices in these cases:</strong>
 <ul><li>Chief Justice Roberts: counsel</li>
 <li> Justice Alito: police</li>
 <li> Justice Breyer: district